mmig/mmir-plugin-speech-nuance/README.md

 ## Nuance LIBRARIES AND CREDENTIALS

+By default, the `mmir-plugin-speech-nuance` plugin will use repositories/dependency managers for retrieving the Nuance SpeechKit libraries.

+Alternatively, the libraries can be included via locally stored files (see section below).

+## Use local LIBRARIES

-You need to add the native libararies and resources from your the Dragon Mobile SDK into the plugin's `/res` directories.
+For using local libraries, You need to add/copy the native libraries and resources from your the Dragon Mobile SDK into the plugin's `/res` directory structure as follows:

     /res/android/
-        ./libs/
-        ./res/
+        ./libs/speechkit-2.2.1.aar
     ...

     /res/ios/frameworks/SpeechKit.framework/